somsubhra88/Obsidian-Vault/Office/Coupon Sequence Diagram.md

-2. How fast does this return the personalized coupon?
+2. How fast does this return the personalised coupon?

-I don't have an exact number at this moment, as we are going to do batch processing of the sorting, and the throughput will be within the stipulated time window.
+I have yet to determine an exact number at this moment, as we are going to do batch processing of the sorting, and the throughput will be within the stipulated time window.